nickpreston24/kiyap/README.md

-# KIYAPP (Kee-yahp)
+# KIY'APP (Kee-yahp)

 A full stack web application for finding your local sensei!
 Looking to get into martial arts, but don't know where to start?
-Kiyapp is for you!
-Kiyapp simplifies the process of finding by taking out the guesswork and trial and error in finding the right teacher!
+Kiy'app is for you!
+Kiy'app simplifies the process of finding by taking out the guesswork and trial and error in finding the right teacher!

 ## Built by:
 * Michael Preston